raviqqe/doc/pen-lang/implementing-perceus-reference-counting-gc.md

 > WIP

 Note that dropping fields of its own types is always possible in practice because otherwise such types' values do not exist at runtime.

+## Conclusion

+In my opinion, implementing the Perceus algorithm is quite straightforward compared to implementing the other GC algorithms while there are some points to be careful about especially if you are not faimiliar with low-level concurrency and atomic instructions.

+The Perceus RC can be a game changer in functional programming and outperforms traditional GC's in several programming patterns.
+But it's definitely not for everyone and most likely affect language design.

 [pen]: https://github.com/pen-lang/pen
 [ocaml]: https://ocaml.org/